ishant21-ap/event-management-system-JSP-HTML/README.md

-# Vishwas Events
+# Event Management System

-Welcome to **Vishwas Events**, an event management system designed to help you create, update, and manage events efficiently.
+Welcome to the **Event Management System**, designed to help you create, update, and manage events efficiently.
 This project is built using Java Server Pages (JSP), HTML, CSS, and Bootstrap, and interacts with a MySQL database.

 ## Features